mattias-p/agent/README.md

 ## Known problems

+* Come up with a good design for where/how to initialize signal handlers.

 * Consider integrating Idler into SignalHandler?

 * Agent should not decide the exit status for the script.